-To implement pareto scoring in Planner, implement a custom scoreDefinition and score.
+To implement pareto scoring in Planner, implement a custom ScoreDefinition and Score (and replace the BestSolutionRecaller).
 Future versions will provide out-of-the-box support.

 A pareto score's method compareTo is not transitive because it does a pareto comparison.
 For example: 2 apples is greater than 1 apple.
 1 apples is equal to 1 orange.
 Yet, 2 apples are not greater than 1 orange (but actually equal).
 Pareto comparison violates the contract of the interface java.lang.Comparable's method compareTo, but Planner's systems are pareto comparison safe, unless explicitly stated otherwise in this documentation.